nuxt/nuxt.com/README.md

 npm run dev
 ```

+### Add a Nuxt Template

+To list a Nuxt template, add it to the list on [./content/3.templates.yml](./content/3.templates.yml).

+Make sure to start the development server in order to generate the screenshot for the template and go to http://localhost:3000/templates to see the result.

+If you want to update the screenshot url (ex: another page), use the `screenshotUrl` property.

+To regenerate the image, delete the generated one in `public/asses/templates`.

 ## Production

 In order to build the application for production, you need to have a [Nuxt UI Pro](https://ui.nuxt.com/pro) license and set the `NUXT_UI_PRO_LICENSE` variable in the `.env` file.